minefuto/junos-exporter/README.md

 ## Metrics

-This exporter allows you configure the metrics to be scraped per Junos device.
+This exporter allows you to configure which metrics are scraped for each Junos device.
-Add the module_name defined in the `modules` section of `config.yml` to the query parameter when scraping.
+To use a specific profile defined in the `modules` section of your `config.yml`, add the module query parameter to the scrape URL.
 e.g. http://localhost:9326/metrics?module=router&target=192.168.10.12

-By setting `__params_module` to `router` in the prometheus configuration, `router` module will be used.
+In your Prometheus configuration, setting `__params_module` to `router` ensures the corresponding modules are used.

-If `module` is not specified as a query parameter, predefined module(`default`) is used when scraping.
+If the `module` parameter is omitted, the `default` profile will be used.

 ### Predefined Metrics

-A module named `default` is predefined, providing metrics such as:
+A module named `default` is predefined in `config.yml`, providing metrics such as:

 - alarm information from `show system alarm/show chassis alarm`
 - fpc status and cpu/memory utilization from `show chassis fpc`